Thursday, May 17, 2007

 Are your elderly parents getting in the way?
 Are you stressed out at the thought of having to take responsibility for them in their final years?
 No problem.
 Just ship them off to a handy-dandy government funded Nursing home and forget about ‘em.
 They’ll be happy, you’ll be happy and you’ll have a lot more free time to watch reality TV and bitch about how tough life is.

 Are you or someone you love dieing of cancer?
 Never fear.
 Here in glorious nannyriffic Canada you get health care for free.
 Yep.
 You don’t have to do anything for yourself.
 Just let nanny do it all.
 Here, take a seat.
 The doctor will see you in three weeks.
 The specialist will see you three months from then.
 Tests will be done next year and treatment should start, oh, sometime between your wake and your funeral.
 And don’t worry about the cost.
 It’s all taken care of.
 Of course you’re not allowed to pay for faster service.
 That would be unfair to the people who can’t pay.
 So you’ll just take what nanny gives you and be grateful for it.
-Here, have some oxycontin.
+Here, have some hydromorphone.
 That’ll take the edge off while you wait.

 Our enslavement was inevitable; our freedom fleeting and doomed from the start.
 Maybe humans were not meant to be free.
 After all, we have always lived under one form of tyranny or another, whether it was by tribal chiefs, dictators, monarchs, feudal landlords or whatever.